SE-LAB-GROUP/SE-LAB-EXP-9/README.md

 testUpdate_shouldThrowPersonExceptionWhenPersonGenderIsNull:
 Tests that the update method throws a PersonException when the person's gender is null.
 The expected error message is defined.

+### TrafficBehaviorServiceTest:

+testTrafficSettersAndGetters: This test validates all setter and getter methods of the Traffic class.
+It sets each property to a specific value and then checks if the getter returns the expected value.
+New Tests for Footpassenger Class:

+testFootpassengerSettersAndGetters: This test validates all setter and getter methods of the Footpassenger class.
+It sets each property to a specific value and then checks if the getter returns the expected value.
+Additional Valid Scenario Test:

+testFootpassengerCrossTheStreet_shouldAllowCrossingWhenLightTrafficAndGreenLight: This test ensures that a Footpassenger is allowed to cross the street when the traffic is light and the traffic light is green, and both sides are looked at before crossing.